Financial-Times/o-ads/docs/docs/managing-consent.md

   * How does a user toggle these types of advertising options on/off
   * What happens within the ft.com tech-stack when these options are toggled on/off

+Note that general documention on how Consent is managed across the FT tech stack can be found on the [Next consent wiki](https://github.com/Financial-Times/next-gdpr/wiki).
+This page will focus on how consent is managed within the advertising stack.

 ## General definitions of key terms
 ### Ad Targeting